The Articles

 2.1.
 On the first page.
 The information in Arial Narrow 10, single-spaced, containing:

-Title up to 16 words, followed by the full names of co-authors and the ORCID link (if none, register for free at https://orcid.org/) and institutional affiliation of each author, email; the corresponding author should send, in addition to the above, their work center phone number or WhatsApp; as well as home or work center postal address.
+Title up to 16 words, followed by the full names of co-authors and ORCID identifiers (if you do not have one, register for free at https://orcid.org/) so that they are included in the article metadata and institutional affiliation of each author, email; the corresponding author should send, in addition to the above, their work center phone number or WhatsApp; as well as home or work center postal address.
 Maximum of 4 co-authors (starting in 2024), except for multicenter studies or when otherwise justified.

 2.1.1.
-Abstracts: In English, Spanish, Portuguese, and French; fewer than 130 words; structured as follows: Introduction (brief description of the problem and importance); objective (in infinitive, related to the article title); Methodology (detailed description of participants, instruments, and procedures), Results (main findings), and Conclusions/contributions (implications and contributions).
+Abstracts: In English, Spanish, Portuguese, and French; fewer than 130 words.
+Structured for research, reflection, and review articles; in: Introduction (Optional; brief description of the problem and importance); objective (in infinitive, related to the article title); Methodology (detailed description of participants, instruments, and procedures), Results (main findings), and Conclusions/contributions (implications and contributions).
 Keywords: From 3 to 9, separated by commas, after the abstract in each language.

 2.2.
 From the 2nd page onwards.
 Expand the information on the structure of the Abstract, normalization of all texts, citations, and references should follow the American Psychological Association (APA) 7th edition guidelines, text with single spacing, justified, font Arial 11 points, all margins 2.5.
 Scientific units in the International System; no more than 3 tables or figures editable in Word or JPG.